chinedufn/swift-bridge/book/src/building/swift-package/README.md

 # Bundling rust code as a Swift package

 It is possible to bundle a rust library into a Swift package.
-This solution only works when targetting Apple platforms.
+This solution only works when targetting Apple platforms, though.

 ## Project setup